 Objectives The objective of this course is to study the fundamental tools and behavioral skills necessary to successfully launch, lead, and realize benefits, develop the skills for planning and controlling, and understanding key factors to drive successful project outcomes.
 Pre-Requisites General knowledge of any organization and its operations is sufficient.
 Teaching Scheme Regular classroom lectures with use of ICT as needed.
 Each session is planned to be interactive with real-life examples.

-T eacher's Assessme nt Written A Total

-Quiz Surprise Test(s) Assignment(s) Mid-Term End-Term IUtal

-05 05 05 25 60 100
+T eacher's Assessme Written A ssessment Total Quiz Surprise Test(s) Assignment(s) Mid-Term End-Term 10(a) 05 05 05 25 60 100